TPM Quantum Lab

 Pieter Vermaas

-Pieter Vermaas, Director of the Quantum Lab at TPM, is leading the research group on the ethics and epistemology of quantum technologies of the Philosophy section of the VTI department of TPM.
+Pieter Vermaas, Director of the Quantum Lab at TPM, is leading the Ethics of Quantum Technologies research team at the Philosophy section of the VTI department of TPM, TU Delft.

 Read more